spatie/laravel-health/docs/storing-results/general.md

 weight: 1
 ---

-When `RunChecksCommand` executes, all checks will be run.
+When `RunHealthChecksCommand` executes, all checks will be run.
 The results of these checks can be stored.
 Out of the box, this package offers two stores:

 - `EloquentHealthResultStore`: will store all results in the database
 - `JsonFileHealthResultStore`: will store all results in a JSON file.